TheHemantKaushik/website/src/docs/cookbook/testing/integration/introduction.md

      to locate specific widgets
   2. Connect to the app before our tests run in the `setUpAll()` function
   3. Test the important scenarios
-  4. Disconnect from the app in the `teardownAll()` function after the tests complete
+  4. Disconnect from the app in the `tearDownAll()` function after the tests complete

 ```dart